top of page

 Mizuki Nishiyama

-Her solo exhibitions include Shunga (2020) at Whitestone Gallery Hong Kong, An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute of New York, and 脆い Moroi: An Exploration of Human Fragility (2019) at Greenpoint Gallery New York.
+Nishiyama holds a Master of Fine Arts from Central Saint Martins and a Bachelor of Fine Arts from Parsons School of Design.
+Her solo exhibitions include Shunga (2020) at Whitestone Gallery, Hong Kong, An Exploration of Human Fragility: Love & Lust (2020) at the Tenri Cultural Institute of New York, and 脆い Moroi: An Exploration of Human Fragility (2019) at Greenpoint Gallery, New York.

 bottom of page